Skip to main content

 Foundational provides data teams with:

-• Early visibility: Shows how Scala pipeline changes impact data flows during development, seamlessly integrated into your source control — GitHub, GitLab, Azure Repos, Bitbucket, and more.
+• Early visibility: Shows how Scala pipeline changes impact data flows during development.
+Integration covers GitHub, GitLab, Azure Repos, Bitbucket, and more.

-• Intelligent noise reduction: Identifies and collapses ephemeral intermediate DataFrames and temporary views.
-The result is a clean, actionable architectural map rather than a cluttered graph.
+• Intelligent noise reduction: Identifies and collapses ephemeral intermediate DataFrames and temporary views, producing a clean architectural map rather than a cluttered graph.

 • Reduced breakages: Prevents dashboards, ML features, transformation pipelines, and reverse ETL syncs from breaking due to upstream Scala schema changes.